< Go to Duffel Bags

 The Mountain Hardwear Expedition duffel is maybe the most full-featured duffel bag in our review.
 It has more pockets than any other duffel we tested, including four zipper pockets on top of the large main compartment.
 It features internal compression straps, a clear information pocket and aluminum rings on either end of the grab loops that make it easy to drag around.
 It was one of the most water-resistant duffels we tested.
 Its only drawbacks are the fact it is the heaviest duffel we tested and has slightly sub-par shoulder straps.

 This was one of the most fully featured duffels in the our duffle bag review.
 It offers more pockets than any duffel we tested, internal compression straps, metal tubes on the end grab straps and more.
-Along with the Black Diamond Huey it was the most weather resistant duffel in the review.
+It was the most weather resistant duffel in the review.
 It wasn't as nice to carry in backpack mode as similarly priced duffels, but if you are looking for organization in your duffel then the Mountain Hardwear Expedition duffel could be a good option.

 The Mountain Hardwear Expedition duffel is one of the most weather-resistant duffels in this review.
 We sprayed it with a garden hose and found it was slightly better than the Helly Hanson, Gregory or North Face models and only slightly behind the Black Diamond Huey.
 The Expedition also has the most features of any duffel we tested.
 While some might find the aluminum tubes on the end grab handles over-kill, we found them pleasant to pull on.
 For those into a little more organization, it has two internal zippered pockets and two external zippered pockets in addition to its main compartment, which is more pockets than any other duffel we tested.
 We especially liked the two internal pockets at each end that are great for little items you don't want getting lost but don't need to have super handy.
 Think pens, pencils or a toothbrush.
 (My climbing partners claim I have lost my toothbrush on nearly every expedition I have been on).
 This is a superior system compared to other duffels that feature a large zippered pocket underneath the lid.
 The information window was nice, easy to use and never lost a business card.